Anabantiformes

 These fish are characterized by the presence of teeth on the parasphenoid.
 The snakeheads and the anabantoids are united by the presence of the labyrinth organ, which is a highly folded suprabranchial accessory breathing organ.
 It is formed by vascularized expansion of the epibranchial bone of the first gill arch and used for respiration in air.

 Many species are popular as aquarium fish - the most notable are the Siamese fighting fish and several species of gouramies.
 In addition to being aquarium fish, some of the larger anabantiforms (such as the giant gourami) are also harvested for food in their native countries.

 Taxonomy

-There are two suborders and five families currently recognized within the order Anabantiformes:
+There are three suborders and eight families currently recognized within the order Anabantiformes: